Electric Bike Laws Laws in the United States: Know Before You Ride

 Washington: Class 1 and Class 2 electric bicycles can travel on roads and trails in Washington, where traditional bicycles are allowed.
 You must be at least 16 years old to ride an electric bike in the State of Washington.

 West Virginia: West Virginia designates two classes of e-bikes.
-Class 1 and Class 2 electric bicycles travel on roads and trails in West Virginia, where traditional bicycles are allowed.
+Class 1 and Class 2 electric bicycles travel on roads and trails based on virginia electric bike laws, where traditional bicycles are allowed.

 Wisconsin: Class 1 and Class 2 electric bicycles can travel on roads and trails based in Wisconsin electric bike laws, where traditional bicycles are allowed.
 However, riders under age 16 cannot ride a Class 3 e-bike.